 Only after your jewellery is appraised, if it is not a family keepsake, can you decide what you want to do with it.
 There are a number of options.
 You can sell it, decide to keep it as a collectable and add to your collection, treat it like an investment, or perhaps even donate it to your favourite charity and take the tax deduction.
 Once you know its value, then you can choose how to put the piece to good use.

 The best way to learn about your antique jewellery is to take it to a reputable business for an antique jewellery appraisal.
-Contact Pinto Gold for more information on jewellery appraisals and sales.
+Visit Pinto Cash For Gold and Jewellery Buyers in store at our Midtown Toronto, Yonge and Eglinton location, or contact us online for more information on jewellery appraisals and sales.